dlip/rails-cookbook/README.md

 password: rootpass

 ## Chef Solo
+### Config
 Requires auto sudo access on deploy user.
-You should edit the node options in chef/node_staging.json, and create other environments as needed.

-### Config
-This assumumes you have a rails config for staging, you can rename to production etc. as you like.
+This assumes you have a rails config for staging, you can rename to production etc. as you like.
 * Capistrano config in `config/deploy/staging.rb`
 * Chef configs are `chef/node_staging_db.json` (will be run on all staging targets with db role) and `chef/node_staging_web.json` (will be run on all staging targets with web role)
 * Templates database.yml etc. in `config/deploy/templates`